• Skip to primary navigation

 Color is deeply personal.
 While you may subscribe to practices like feng shui that tie specific colors to a desired ambience, or you might have a background in art that gives you some mastery over the color wheel, the truth is that we’re drawn to certain colors for different reasons, some of which are biologically ingrained, and others that are entirely personal in nature.

-When it comes to incorporating color trends in your home, there are a few things you need to consider.
 First, you have to weigh the potential longevity of trends – whether they’re timeless or just a passing fad.
 This will give you clues as to the best ways to include them in your home décor colors (with long-lasting paint or furnishings, or via easy-to-replace accessories, for example).
-From there, you must consider how you connect to colors emotionally and whether they reflect your personal style sensibilities.

 Here are just a few timely tips and tricks for incorporating trending colors in home décor: